mosgor/GoStructs/README.md

 There is only one function:
 - **Heapify.** It takes slice as an argument and returns new Heap consisting of slice elements.

+## Queue
+Import path: ```github.com/mosgor/GoStructs/pkg/queue```
+Queue is a linked list type data structure following the FIFO (First In - First Out) principle.
+It allows adding an element to the end, and extracting an element from the beginning.
+Every method takes $O(1)$.
+The only way to get a random element from a queue is to iterate through it with a cycle.
+So it takes $O(n)$.
+That's why if you need to get random elements often, it is better to use non-list structures.
+Every version of a queue can take any type.

+Methods of basic queue type:
+- **Push**.
+Add an element at the end of the queue.
+Takes an element value as an argument and return nothing.
+- **Pop**.
+  Extracts the first element of the queue and returns it.
+Takes nothing.
+  Also returns boolean value indicating whether the operation was successful.
+  Returns default value of a type and false if the queue is empty.
+- **Front**.
+  Returns the first element of the queue.
+  Takes nothing.
+  Also returns boolean value indicating whether the operation was successful.
+  Returns default value of a type and false if the queue is empty.
+- **Clear**.
+Makes the queue empty.
+Takes nothing and returns nothing.
+- **Size**.
+Returns the size of the queue.